ITU-2019/AngleBasedOutlierDetection/README.md

 To run the code. go into the fht_repo folder run.

 '''
-setup build
+python setup.py build
 '''

-Go into the build folder generated inside the fht_repo folder, and move it to the build folder in root. all generated files should be git ignored.
+Go into the build folder generated inside the fht_repo folder and then into the lib folder, and move the folder called fht to the build folder in root.
+All generated files should be git ignored.